JonesKwameOsei/Deploy-Docker-containers-to-Azure-App-Service-web-apps/README.md

 - Service Principal Id (appId), Service principal key (password) and Tenant ID (tenant).
 - In `Service connection name` type `azure-connection`.
 This name will be referenced in YAML pipelines when needing an Azure DevOps Service Connection to communicate with your Azure subscription.<p>
 ![connection5](https://github.com/JonesKwameOsei/Deploy-Docker-containers-to-Azure-App-Service-web-apps/assets/81886509/020b4c94-46c8-4e6f-bf2f-baa11b38dbc4)<p>

+Click on `Verify and Save`.<p>
 ![connection6](https://github.com/JonesKwameOsei/Deploy-Docker-containers-to-Azure-App-Service-web-apps/assets/81886509/9017155d-210f-435c-bbac-240913a4a7a5)<p>

-Click on `Verify and Save`.

-## Exercise 2: Import and Run the CI Pipeline
+## Import and Run the CI Pipeline

-In this exercise, you will import and run the CI pipeline.
+In this section, we will import and run the CI pipeline.

 ### Task 1: Import and Run the CI Pipeline